HannahVMeyer/limmbo/README.md

 LiMMBo is available on the [Python Package Index](https://pypi.python.org).
-LiMMBo is dependent on Limix [LIMIX](https://github.com/limix/limix), however the latest Limix release does not include multi-variate models (see #2).
+LiMMBo is dependent on Limix [LIMIX](https://github.com/limix/limix), however the latest Limix release does not include multi-variate models (see[issue #7](https://github.com/HannahVMeyer/limmbo/issues/7)).
 While waiting for the updated Limix release please install as follows:

 Install LIMIX with multi-variate support (v1.0.18):